lyz-code/blue-book/docs/monitoring_comparison.md

 * ✓✓: Meets the criteria and it's better than the other solution.
 * ?: I'm not sure.

-Nagios is suitable for basic monitoring of small and/or static systems where blackbox probing is sufficient.
+Nagios is the reference of the old-school monitoring solutions, suitable for basic monitoring of small, static and/or old-school systems where blackbox probing is sufficient.

-If you want to do whitebox monitoring, or have a dynamic or cloud based environment, then Prometheus is a good choice.
+Prometheus is the reference of the new-wave monitoring solutions, suitable for more advanced monitoring of dynamic, new-wave systems (web applications, cloud, containers or Kubernetes) where whitebox monitoring is desired.

 # References